SeelabFhdo/SN2021/README.md

 ### Retrieving the Evaluation Results
 ---
-In order to retrieve the evaluation results mentioned in the Section 5 of the article, review or execute the scripts from the cloned [Validation/Analysis](https://github.com/SeelabFhdo/jss2020/tree/master/Validation/Analysis) folder corresponding to the different phases of our methodology.
-For the majority of the scripts to run, you need Python 3 and the [`cloc` utility](https://github.com/AlDanial/cloc) for automated LOC counting.
+In order to retrieve the evaluation results mentioned in the Section 7 of the article, review or execute the script from the cloned [run_code_generation.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_code_generation.sh) folder.